samvongsay/samvongsay.github.io/_posts/2018-04-18-learning-keras.md

 <p>
 For metrics, according to the documentation, we set the metrics to 'accuracy' when encountering a classification problem.
-Metrics are essentially loss functions with results from "evaluating a metric are not used when training a model".
+Metrics are essentially loss functions that evaluates the performance of the model, but the results are not used on training the model.
 </p>
 Keras Metrics:
 <ul>